-Our research has been supported by the National Science Foundation, Department of Homeland Security, Department of Energy, Defense Advanced Research Project Agency, Defense Threat Reduction Agency, and Nuclear Regulatory Commission.
+Our research has been supported by the National Science Foundation, Department of Homeland Security, Department of Energy, Defense Advanced Research Project Agency, Defense Threat Reduction Agency, Nuclear Regulatory Commission, and the industry.

 Research Thrust 1: Nuclear Detection and Remote Sensing

 Nuclear nonproliferation and security are some of the major challenges associated with the expansion of nuclear power.
 Both a sound nuclear policy and major advances in detection science and technology are needed to address those challenges.
 We are pursuing a set of research projects in collaboration with other academic departments, universities, and national laboratories, focusing on the development of advanced technology needed to safeguard nuclear technology and detect nuclear proliferation.
 Some of our recent projects include:

 1) Remote discovery and monitoring of nuclear reactors using antineutrinos (Sponsor: DOE/NNSA)

 We are part of the WATCHMAN scientific collaboration that consists of a consortium of universities and national laboratories in the US and UK, with the goal to demonstrate remote monitoring of individual reactor operations at a significant distance using scalable water-based technology.
 WATCHMAN plans to deploy a 6-kton water-based antineutrino detector called NEO at the Advanced Instrumentation Testbed (AIT) site.
 The AIT site consists of an underground laboratory in the Boulby mine in Northern England that is located 26 km away from the Hartlepool Reactor Complex.
 The project is supported by the NNSA’s Office of Defense Nuclear Nonproliferation, the DOE Office of Science, The Ministry of Defence, and The Science and Technologies Facilities Council.